Dexter, Wisconsin

-Dexter is a town in Wood County, Wisconsin, United States.
+The Town of Dexter is located in Wood County, Wisconsin, United States.
 The population was 379 at the 2000 census.
 The unincorporated communities of Dexterville and Veedum are located in the town.

 Geography

 According to the United States Census Bureau, the town has a total area of 35.5 square miles (92.0 km2), of which, 34.2 square miles (88.6 km2) of it is land and 1.3 square miles (3.4 km2) of it (3.69%) is water.

 History

-The six mile square that would become Dexter was first surveyed in the summer of 1851 by a crew working for the U.S. government.
+The six mile square that would become the town of Dexter was first surveyed in the summer of 1851 by a crew working for the U.S. government.
 In November and December another crew marked all the section corners of the six mile square, walking through the woods and wading the swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 Surface level, and principally swamp (Tamarack) excepting a narrow strip about forty chains wide on either Bank of Yellow River and Sections 4.
 5. 8.
 9. 16, 17, and North half of 20. soil 2 rate Hard Pan.
 Timber on Sections 8.
 9. 16.
 17 1st rate Pine.
 The balance of the Township is covered with thick small Pine and Tamarack. with a very thick crop of underbrush(?) - Alder(?)
 Swamp Birch witch Hazel and small Pine.
 Hiles and Seal's Saw Mill and dweling situated on the South-west quarter of Section 14.
 Williams saw mill and dweling House situated about the center of Section 10.

-Dexter township takes its name from the community of Dexterville.
+The town of Dexter takes its name from the community of Dexterville.